svacha/coursera_getdata_project/README.md

 The data:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The script `run_analysis.r` assumes this data has been downloaded and unzipped into the folder `UCI HAR Dataset` within the working directory in R.

 ## Assignment

-The instructions request that an R script called run_analysis.r does the following:
+The instructions request that an R script called `run_analysis.r` does the following:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set